-Residential treatment center is an inpatient treatment facility where the patient resides in a modified community environment and follows a comprehensive medical treatment regimen for treatment and rehabilitation of a mental health condition or substance abuse.
-The facility must be licensed to provide psychiatric treatment of mental health conditions or substance abuse according to state and local laws and requires a minimum of one physician visit per week in the facility.
+Residential treatment center is an inpatient treatment facility where the patient resides in a modified community environment and follows a comprehensive medical treatment regimen for treatment and rehabilitation of a mental health or substance use disorder.
+The facility must be licensed to provide psychiatric treatment of mental health or substance use disorder according to state and local laws and requires a minimum of one physician visit per week in the facility.
 The facility must be fully accredited by The Joint Commission (TJC), the Commission on Accreditation of Rehabilitation Facilities (CARF), the National Integrated Accreditation for Healthcare Organizations (NIAHO), or the Council on Accreditation (COA).